 TurboCollage for Mac is a great option for creating photo collages, whether it’s for a photo book, a print, or your Facebook Cover Photo.

-If you’ve got CC and CC 2014 versions of your Adobe Creative Cloud apps installed, here’s how to remove the unwanted versions.
+If you’ve got current and older versions of your Adobe Creative Cloud apps installed, here’s how to remove the unwanted versions.

 If your kids’ grandparents are all over Facebook, more power to them.
 If they’re not, here are some ideas for sharing baby photos with the grandparents in ways that provide a lasting memory they can hold in their hands.